 Tip 3: Trace the text with your finger or a pencil

-By following the text with your finger or a pencil, you give your eye a guide and it will stop bouncing back and forth.
+By tracing the text with your finger or a pen, you give your eye a guide.
+As a result, it will stop bouncing back and forth.
 If you then move your finger even faster than you would actually read, you force your brain and eye to adjust to the speed.
 It will be a bit tiring at first, but you will quickly get used to the new pace.

 Tip 4: Don’t “quietly” say in your head the words with

-Since you speak slower than you think, pronouncing the words in your head as you read them also slows down your reading speed.
-You should get out of the habit of this so-called sub-vocalization, if possible, in order to increase your reading speed.
+Since you speak slower than you think, your reading speed also slows as you pronounce the words in your head while you read them.
+This so-called sub-vocalization you should, if possible, get out of the habit to increase your reading speed.

 Well, were you able to pick up a few reading and book tips?
-If you have some additional good recommendations, we’d love for you to share them with us in the comments.
 We hope you have a few free days ahead of you and wish you a relaxing summer vacation!